voschezang/coding-handbook/management/product-management.md

 ### How

 Three innovation horizons.
-From exploitation to exploration.
+From exploitation to exploration. *Do you want it cheap, quick or good?*

 1. Current cash-flow (value): profitable now.
 Risk: they may become a commodity.
 2. High-growth businesses: will become cash-flow.